Skip to Main Content

 Combine your search lines to build up a search strategy

-If you are aiming to conduct an inclusive search, it is a good idea to combine a thesaurus term (or subject heading) search and a free text search for each of your target concepts.
+For complex searches, you may need to combine a number of search steps together.
+For example, if you are aiming to conduct an inclusive search, it is a good idea to combine a search for a thesaurus term (or subject heading) and a search for free text keywords for each of your target concepts.
 For example, ((MH "Anesthesia+") OR (anaesthesia or anesthesia)).

 Edit your search strategy